EDUCATOR APPROVED, YOUTH SUICIDE

 Your donations can help S.T.O.P. combat the rising rate of teen suicide.
 Please consider

-making a contribution to the effort.
+making a contribution to the outreach effort.
 Any and all donations will be accepted and appreciated.

-Are you an educator that is interrested in bringing the S.T.O.P. program to your school?
+Are you an educator that is interested in bringing the S.T.O.P. program to your school?
 Contact S.T.O.P. for more information and become a partner school today.

 320 N Avenue A Freeport, TX 77541